WayneKeenan/picraftzero/README.md

 - Enable i2c
 - Set GPU memory to at least 128Mb

-### Hardware pre-requesites
+### Hardware prerequisites

 PiCraft zero has been written to work on many popular platforms with or without the physical robot hardware.

-It uses auto-detection of common motor and servo controllers and will resort to using 'dummy, just log a message' fallbacks if no hardware is detected.
+It uses auto-detection of common motor and servo controllers and will resort to using a 'just log a message' fallback if no actual hardware is detected.

 A list of the hardware that can be used:

-- A Motor Controller  (optional)
+- A Motor Controller  (optional) e.g. Pimoroni Explorer pHAT or 4tronix Piconzero
-- A Servo Controller  (optional)
+- A Servo Controller  (optional) e.g. Pimoroni PanTilt HAT or 4tronix Piconzero
 - Camera (optional)
-- Joypad (optional)
+- Joypad (optional) e.g. RockCandy
-- Desktop, laptop, smartphone or tablet with a browser
+- Desktop, laptop, smartphone or tablet with a webbrowser

+If your using a Piconzero pHAT then attach the pan servo to servo 0 and the tilt servo to servo 1.

 # Example